Basic Setup

 Configure your TCP monitor by specifying the target service:

-- Hostname: The server you want to monitor (e.g.
+- Hostname and port: The server you want to monitor (e.g.

 Assertions